 Is Your Financial Advisor Switching Firms?
 Evaluate Your Options

-Despite all of this upheaval, the good news is that you have a choice: you can follow your financial advisor to his or her new firm or end the relationship and seek out a new one.
+If you find yourself in this frustrating situation and despite all of this upheaval, the good news is that you have a choice: you can follow your financial advisor to his or her new firm or end the relationship and seek out a new one.
 This post will help you better evaluate your options in this regard.

 How to evaluate the new firm